 Did you enjoy this piece on ethics in public relations?

-You might also like my interview with Ron Culp where he talks about the need for PR professionals to be more business savvy.
+You might also like our interview with Ron Culp where he talks about the need for PR professionals to be more business savvy.

 492 people already subscribed to our quarterly newsletter.
 Join them today.

 - Jo Detavernier participates in Crisis Comms Mastery event - January 18, 2022